 Species that in other places would be found at a great distance from one other, live in close contact here and at Miramare you can see this very well.

 As early as mid-June, small organized groups (minimum 5, maximum 6 participants) can book an excursion at the Miramare MPA while the fixed appointments officially begin on June 24th!

 The excursions are preceded by a briefing in BioMa and preparation at the equipped facilities of the REEFugio, which is equipped with toilets and changing rooms, and the possibility of renting a neoprene suit and fins for free, while masks and snorkels must be personal and participants must bring them with them.
 We would like to remind you that, in compliance with the anti covid regulations, the suits will be sanitized after each use and the premises (BioMa and the REEFugio) sanitized twice a day.

-WHEN: every Saturday and Sunday from 2 July to 4 September, at 10 am and 4 pm
+– every Saturday and Sunday from 24 June to 10 September, at 10 am and 4 pm

 DURATION: about two and a half hours